 - How do I return my rented books?

 All students who have rented textbooks will receive an email with information regarding rental returns.
 Please check your student email account and respond with your address so the bookstore can provide you with a UPS label for shipping your rental books back to M State.
 If you have questions, call or email your bookstore.

-- How can I purchase my textbooks for summer semester?
+- How can I purchase my textbooks for spring semester?

-Purchase summer textbooks through InSite, and books will be shipped directly to you.
-Log into SpartanNet, scroll to bottom of page and click buy books.
+You will purchase spring textbooks through InSite, and books will be shipped directly to you.
+Log into SpartanNet, scroll to the bottom of the page and click Buy Books.
 If you have questions, call or email your bookstore.

 - How can I learn about employment opportunities and job search resources?

 Employment opportunities and job search resources can be found at www.careers.minnesota.edu.
 The M State career services director offers resume review and LinkedIn training.
 Access these workshops within D2L>Career Services-LinkedIn or >Career Services-Resume Writing.
 Contact Sue Zurn directly at Sue.Zurn@minnesota.edu or schedule an appointment at bookings.minnesota.edu/sue-zurn.